reshinto/programming_language_syntax_comparison/programming_language_syntax.md

     // Add element to vector (left to right), vector size will automatically increase int_vector.push_back(element);
-    // Add element to vector at index std::vector<int>::iterator it;  // Must create iterator for inserting or emplacing to work to work it = int_vector.begin()  // Set it at index 0
+    // Add element to vector at index std::vector<int>::iterator it;  // Must create iterator for inserting or emplacing to work it = int_vector.begin()  // Set it at index 0
     // insert method: copies or moves the elements into the container by calling copy constructor or move constructor int_vector.insert(it + index, element);  // Add element at index